Spot2fish Privacy Policy

 Automatically Collected Information

-Third-party disclosure
+Third-party disclosure and service providers

 We may disclose User Provided and Automatically Collected Information: